wix-incubator/fed-entry-level-exam/README.md

 *Note:* this step is also mandatory.
 Friendly reminder to commit and push after completing this part.

-### Part 4 - [Previous experience only] Automated testing
-**If you do not have previous experience in web development, you can skip this part.**
-Otherwise, it is mandatory.

-a.
-Add at least 3 automated browser tests using puppeteer, testing key features of your choice.
-b.
-Add component tests (using `jest`) to your work from *part 1*.

 ## General notes
 - Test your work well.
 Think of edge cases.
 Think of how users will use it, and make sure your work is of high quality
 - Stick to the best practices of the libraries used as much as possible